Aftercare information

 Keep it clean

-The number one reason tattoos get infected is by not took the area clean.
+The number one reason tattoos get infected is by not keeping the area clean.
 Do not touch it unless you have just cleaned your hands, and do not let anyone else touch it while healing.

 After the initial rinse, you can then use anti-bacterial unscented soap once to twice a day (depending on your job/hobbies).